Tenna, Switzerland: Demographics

+Education

+Around 74.4% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a fachhochschule).
+The nearest fachhochschules to Tenna are in Chur, such as the Chur University of Applied Sciences and Fachhochschule Graubünden.

+Politics

 In the 2007 federal election the most popular party was the SVP which received 54.7% of the vote.
 The next three most popular parties were the SP (20.3%), the FDP (14.2%) and the CVP (5.2%).

-In Tenna about 74.4% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).